 He will need to recoup and then be neutered before he can be cleared for adoption.
 It doesn’t seem like it will take him too long to find a happy home.

-One person even expressed serious interest!
-We hope they are sincere!
+One person even expressed serious interest so we hope they are sincere!

-We’ll keep an eye on Oliver’s progress as he still has quite a journey to a full recovery.
+We’ll keep an eye on Oliver’s progress, because he still has quite a journey to a full recovery.
 Please follow The Humane Society of Richland County on Facebook to stay up to date on Oliver’s status.